CLEANING

 - Scouring powders or creams often contain abrasives that may scratch certain stones.

 - Many commercially available rust removers (laundry rust stain removers, toilet bowl cleaners) contain trace levels of hydrofluoric acid (HF).
 This acid attacks silicates in addition to other minerals.
-All stones,
+All stones, including granite and quartzite, will be attacked if exposed to HF.

 - Do not mix ammonia and bleach.
 This combination creates a toxic and lethal gas.